There is an imbalance in business. Teams and companies are asked to think “long-term” but are evaluated on weekly, monthly, and quarterly performance.

 Imagine this.
 It’s July, you’re into the second half of the year.
 NPS and CSAT are lagging 20% behind targets, and they aren’t hurting profits yet, but you know reduced referrals and higher customer churn is coming.
 You don’t want this problem to be “the wound that gets infected”, so you do some diagnosing.
 You discover that the phone queue resembles morning traffic in New York… slow and long (85% of customers feel this way, so you’re not alone).

 You think you know why this is happening, but you chat with the operations team to confirm.
 Their response?
 The recruiting team can’t find enough people to staff the contact center.
-Agent attrition is at 50%, so proficiency levels are low.
+Contact center agent attrition, so proficiency levels are low.
 To top it off, you’re at the start of the busy season.
 Ouch.

 You need a solution, and the team settles on a voice assistant.
 The next 3-months are spent evaluating vendors, internally selling, and getting the right people on board to make this a success.
 Your team is aligned, IT loves the vendor, and the executives can’t wait to see the results.
 Now everyone is looking at you.
 It’s time to deliver.